am225723/couplestherapy/replit.md

 11. Use Connection Concierge to plan AI-generated date nights with connection tips
 12. Send and receive messages with therapist in real-time chat
 13. Plan events and dates together using shared calendar
+14. Take Love Map Quiz to demonstrate knowledge of partner (3 phases with score reveal)
-14. Receive therapist comments in real-time
+15. Receive therapist comments in real-time

 ### Therapist Journey
 1. Sign up → Profile set to role='therapist'